Joshua is a graduate student at the USF. He has interests in business technology, analytics, finance, and lean six sigma.

 The benchmarking process continues and can continue for many different tasks that the business is involved in.
-An example of a benchmark that I can be created within an industry could have to do with the quality of a measurement of plastic.
-Say you are completing an impact test for a special kind of plastic in a lab, but you don't have manufacturer specifications and don't have past data the material.
-At this point, it would be small to find someone else in the plastics industry that you can compare your standards with.
-As I stated before benchmarking doesn't have to deal with a similar business as long you can complete the chart above to compare similar measurable processes.
+An example of a benchmark that can be created within an industry could be a quality measurement of plastic.
+Say you are completing an impact test for a special kind of plastic in a lab, but you don't have manufacturer specifications and don't have past data for the material.
+At this point, it would be a good idea to find another organization in the plastics industry that you can compare your standards with.
+As I stated before, benchmarking doesn't have to deal with a similar business as long you can complete the chart above to compare similar measurable processes.

 Benchmarking can make a business more competitive in a multitude of ways.
 Other business cultures, training programs, and recognition systems can be adopted and tested to help a company find the best business practices.
 It does serve as a collective task, so companies will have to be willing to share data in return for useful feedback.

-This mechanism that I'm familiar with was a series of cardholders setup on the wall.
+This mechanism that I'm familiar with was a series of cardholders set up on the wall.
 Horizontally, the folders were separated by value streams.
 Employees would put suggestions in the first column of their value stream.
 Once approved by the department supervisor, the suggestion would move the next column and so on through a series of approvals.
-Eventually, if the suggestion passed all reviews, the building manager would approve and set a deadline for the improvement activity.
+Eventually, if the suggestion passed all reviews, the building manager would approve the idea and set a deadline for the improvement activity.

-Some companies start a quality circle to analyze and solve quality related issues within the company.
+Some companies start a quality circle to analyze and solve quality-related issues within the company.
 A majority of the employees involved in quality circles are at lower skill levels with a manager or supervisor heading the group.
-The reason the group is made up of lower level employees simply because they know the more problems throughout the company first hand which would be the case in a large manufacturing facility or warehouse.
+The reason the group is made up of lower-level employees is simply that they know more problems throughout the company firsthand.
+This is the case in a large manufacturing facility or warehouse.

 Be More Quality Conscious

-Companies that neglect to start improving at this point in time are really going to start falling behind.
+Companies that neglect to start improving now are going to start falling behind.
 By 2030, one-third of the workforce will be unemployed due to automation.
-If your company is left behind as one of the companies that is heavily relying on your same old methods you're not going to make it.
+If your company is left behind as one of the companies that are heavily relying on the same old methods, you're not going to make it.
 Besides, we've been behind Japan in quality for over 50 years already.

 © 2018 Joshua Crowder